NoahBres/LearnRoadRunner/docs/dead-wheels.md

 3. Drive the bot around with your controller.
 You should see the bot being drawn on the graph in Dashboard.
 Make sure the drawn bot matches the movements of the actual bot.

+4. The x coordinates on your bot should be increasing as you move forward.
+The y coordinates should be increasing as you strafe left.
+See the [coordinate system page](/trajectories.html#coordinate-system) for further details on why this is.

-4. Check the troubleshooting section below if you encounter any issues.
+5. Check the troubleshooting section below if you encounter any issues.

 <div class="h-16"></div>